der-mac/dermac-keepass/README.md

 ## Overview

-The keepass-module installs the application KeePass and creates the global-config
+The keepass-module installs the application KeePass and creates the global configuration.

 ## Module Description